Fantasy (Jay Chou album)

 Fantasy (范特西 (Fàn tè xī)) is the second studio album by Taiwanese singer Jay Chou.
 It was released on 14 September 2001, by BMG Taiwan.
 Akin to his debut record, Fantasy was entirely composed and produced by Chou himself, while the lyrics were penned by him along with Vincent Fang and Vivian Hsu.
 Fantasy not only breaks new ground in Chou's production standards, but also matures in its creation.
 The album not only includes lyrical R&B songs, but also broadens his horizons to include other styles such as hip-hop, rock, rap and traditional Japanese music.

 Fantasy received generally positive reviews from music critics, who complimented the album's production and praised the mixture of musical genres.
 Commercially, the album attained huge success in Greater China.
 The album sold over 460,000 copies in Taiwan, making it the country's best-selling album of 2001, as well as the fourth best-selling album in Taiwan of the 21st century.
-Fantasy is also credited for helping Chou buoy his popularity across the Chinese mainland.
+Fantasy is also credited for helping Chou buoy his popularity across the mainland China.
 The album has since sold over 1.7 million copies throughout Asia overall.
 Chou promoted the album by embarking on the Fantasy Tour, which ran from November 2001 to February 2002.